sashirajc/jekyll-now/_posts/2018-10-09-domain-name-server.md

 Creates an active/passive setup.
 With active or primary webserver in one region and the secondary site in another region.
 Route53 monitors the health of the primary site with a healthcheck.
 If the healthcheck fails on the primary, the secondary site would take over.

+## Geolocation

+Geolocation routing allows traffic to be sent based on the geographic location of users.

+## Multivalue routing

+Traffic can be sent randomly to multiple servers and it can be associated to a healtcheck.

+Only 50 domain names can be managed by Route53 by default.
+But this is a soft limit and can be raised by contact amazon support.